Blog Home / Study Guides & Resources / How is the CIMA Syllabus Structured?

 • Complete the relevant professional level assessments, with the final level being the Strategic Case Study Exam.

-• Complete 3 years of practical experience before, during and/or after your studies are complete.
+• Complete 3 years of practical experience before, during and/or after your CIMA study is complete

 While requirements 1 and 3 are straightforward, the main thing to consider is what’s involved in passing your exams.